-A. View of humans:
+A. View of humans: We are our brains.

 B. What psychology should be: the study of the brain

-Examples of its popularity today:
+- Examples of the neurophysiological approach's popularity today:

 Evidence (but certainly not proof) for the idea that the physical brain controls thought, emotion, and behavior.

 - Early evidence: The strange case of Phineas Gage made people receptive to the idea that the brain did affect personality.
 Some Gage sites:

 - More recent evidence: